SmokkoZ/accounting/docs/architecture/Frontend_Architecture_v5.md

 **5) `st.dataframe` selections**
 - In newer versions, enable selection events and treat the return as input for bulk actions.
-**When to use:** bulk confirm/deactivate flows when you don't need an editable grid.
+**When to use:** bulk confirm/deactivate flows when you don’t need an editable grid.

 **6) `st.write_stream` (stream logs/LLMs)**
 - Emit incremental output with typewriter effect; avoids manual placeholder juggling.